T. O. Morrow: Post-Crisis

 Morrow was able to escape Belle Reve and he greatly tampered with the timeline.
 He returned to the time of the Justice Society of America and made many technological advancements that would allow his idea of a perfect future to exist.
 The JLA from the year 2000 went back to the JSA in 1941 to try and stop Morrow, but they were too late.
 Morrow had already made several changes to the timestream that would set up his idea of a perfect world.
-When everything didn't go according to plan, he went back to his past and attempted to kill his own mother.
-He believed that if he were raised as an orphan that he would have been stronger.
+When his plans did not work out, Morrow traveled back in time and attempted to kill his mother.
+He believed that if he would have been stronger had be been raised as an orphan.
 Jay Garrick was able to intervene and show Morrow what he was about to do.
 Morrow changed his mind and allowed the JLA to capture him.
-He was returned to prison and has remained there since (these events were depicted in the limited series DC Comics Two Thousand).